stavkinrot/Insight/README.md

 # Insight – Meditation Diary

 ## Overview
 **Insight** is a meditation diary web app designed to help users log their meditation sessions, set timers, and track their progress.
 The app integrates Firebase authentication, a React-based UI, and interactive features such as note-taking and calendar-based tracking.

+## Demo
+Watch the app in action: [Insight Demo](https://drive.google.com/file/d/1w5R6dxoqG4f4dDwiMdGbU5dd5pChehts/view?usp=drive_link)

 ## Features
 - **User Authentication**: Sign in and sign out with Firebase authentication.